 For more information on which you have, and paying back your student loans, visit this guide on the UCAS website.

 The Student Loans Company keeps track of your income through your National Insurance number.
-You must make sure the Student Loans Company has the right contact details for you, see Find out how to change your details on the Student Loans Company website.
+You must make sure the Student Loans Company has the right contact details for you.

-It is really important that they have your correct address as, if you are on Plan 2, the interest you will be charged shoots up if you don’t respond to any requests from them for information or evidence, see Plan 2 – interest rates.
+It is really important that they have your correct address as, if you are on Plan 2, the interest you will be charged shoots up if you don’t respond to any requests from them for information or evidence.
 Do not assume if you aren’t earning you don’t have to tell them anything!

 The bad news is that the info you can get on what you owe once you start repaying can be politely described as rubbish.
 You would expect to be able to see what you owe at the Student Loan Repayment site, including your repayments and the interest being added.